HectorRicardo/simple-music-app/README.md

 implementation.

-To understand the Android music app architecture, we first need to explicitly list out the expectations that a decent Android music-playing app must fulfill:
+To understand the Android music app architecture, we first need to explicitly list out some of the expectations that a decent Android music-playing app must
+fulfill:

   - **Expectation 1**: The app's music player should be controllable not only from the app's UI, but also from other places, such as:
-      - the device's/peripherals' hardware media buttons
       - the notification bar/lock screen (your app should provide a notification for the player)
       - Google Assistant